 Hackers and software developers are constantly trying to outsmart each other, coming up with innovative ways to hack into systems and sophisticated ways in which to fool hackers respectively.

 As the saying goes, prevention is better than cure.
 Therefore, one of the best things you can do to protect yourself from malicious activity is to ensure that your devices are always up to date.
-Computer systems are constantly tweaked and changed to ensure they offer the best protection possible to you and your data from known malware.
+Computer systems are constantly tweaked and changed to ensure they offer the best protection possible to you and your data from known Malware.
 In short, the more updated your device is, the safer you will be.

 Work with a reputable cyber security solutions vendor

 One of the best ways to protect against cyber security threats is through a layered architecture of cyber security solutions.
-Software such as a next-generation firewall like Sangfor NGAF, endpoint security, cloud-based SASE, and other cyber security solutions can lock down your cloud premises from malicious software.
+Software such as a next-generation firewall like Sangfor NGAF, endpoint security, cloud-based SASE, and other cyber security solutions can lock down your cloud premises from Malware.
 Each business will have a different set of needs and requirements, so be sure to talk to a specialist to find out exactly what is necessary.

 Read more about 10 ways you can improve your network security and continue smooth, uninterrupted business growth.